SomeAspy/T-Mail/docs/Config.md

 -   `SMTP`:
     -   `host` - The SMTP host to use
     -   `port` - The SMTP port to use
-    -   `secure` - Whether or not to use TLS
+    -   `secure` - Whether or not to use TLS - It is recommended to use TLS
     -   `auth`:
         -   `type` - The type of authentication to use.
-Can be `login` or `oauth2`
+Can be `login` or `oauth2` - login is recommended
         -   `user` - The username to use for authentication
         -   `pass` - The password to use for authentication
--   `googleSheets`:
+-   `googleSheets`: (See [Google Sheets](GoogleSheets.md) for more info)
     -   `enabled` - Whether or not to use Google Sheets
-    -   `oAuthClientSecret` - The OAuth client secret to use for Google Sheets
+    -   `spreadSheetID` - The ID of the spreadsheet to use
-    -   `oAuthClientId` - The OAuth client ID to use for Google Sheets
+    -   `tabName` - The name of the tab to use
+    -   `topLeftCell` - The cell to start writing data to
+    -   `data` - An array of data to write to the sheet.
+[Just like the email system](Email.md) variables are supported.

 # Email Template Config `config/emailTemplates.json`